ebird/ebirdst/docs/articles/applications.md

 > **Goal:** use the spatial predictive performance metrics (PPMs) to
 > assess how model performance varies across the range of a species.

-eBird Status and Trends species species are assigned [quality scores (0-3)](https://ebird.github.io/ebirdst/articles/status.html#species) for each season describing the quality of the model predictions across the full range of the species.
+eBird Status and Trends species are assigned [quality scores (0-3)](https://ebird.github.io/ebirdst/articles/status.html#species) for each season describing the quality of the model predictions across the full range of the species.
 For example, let’s look at the breeding season quality for Horned Lark.

 ``` r

 horlar_review <- filter(ebirdst_runs, species_code == "horlar") |>
   select(breeding_quality, breeding_start, breeding_end)
 print(horlar_review)